Trauma Program

 What happens in this program?

-Children and youth may come into the program via one of three streams:
+Children and youth come into the program through one of three streams:

 1. Outpatient Trauma Clinic

-The outpatient clinic works with families and youth through individual and family therapy appointments.
+The outpatient clinic offers one-on-one and family therapy appointments.

 3. Consultative Services